 Nature photonics (January

-2013): Dispersive Fourier transformation is an emerging measurement technique that overcomes the
+2013): Dispersive Fourier transformation is an emerging measurement technique that overcomes the speed

-missed using conventional instruments.
+using conventional instruments.

 Nature photonics (January

-2013): Stochastically driven nonlinear processes are responsible for spontaneous pattern formation
+2013): Stochastically driven nonlinear processes are responsible for spontaneous pattern formation and

-interaction in confined nonlinear systems.
+confined nonlinear systems.

 Our work about